 Sellers is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Sellers, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Sellers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sellers doesn't have a public transportation system that people use for their commute.

 The per capita income in Sellers in 2022 was $13,838, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $55,352 for a family of four.
 Sellers also has one of the higher rates of people living in poverty in the nation, with 61.65% of its population below the federal poverty line.